nitin100994/tarteq-dsa-beastmode/00_Pre_Requisites_Or_Fundamentals/02_cloud.md

 ## 7. And hey, Pooja…
 You're probably wondering—why am I telling you all this?
-Because one day, you’ll hear someone say “We’re migrating to cloud,” and you’ll smile quietly, remembering someone once told you,
+Because one day, you’ll hear someone say “**We’re migrating to cloud**,” and you’ll smile quietly, remembering someone once told you,
 _“It’s like the way you moved into my life—light, warm, and permanent.”_